ktorch/ktorch/docs/tensors.rst

    'complex: single input array must have a last dimension of size 2 (real,'imaginary), given size of [2, 3]
      [0]  use[t]tensor(`complex; x; 0b)
                 ^

    q)use[t]tensor(`complex;flip x; 0b)

 Sparse tensor
 ^^^^^^^^^^^^^

+A sparse tensor can be created by specifying indices and values similar to the PyTorch function `torch.sparse_coo_tensor() <https://pytorch.org/docs/stable/generated/torch.sparse_coo_tensor.html>`_.

+.. function:: tensor(mode;ind;val) -> ptr
+.. function:: tensor(mode;ind;val;options) -> ptr

+   :param sym mode: ```sparse``.
+   :param long ind: real part of the complex tensor as a k value.
+   :param numeric val: list or scalar k value corresponding to the given indices.
+   :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
+   :return: An :ref:`api-pointer <pointers>` to the allocated sparse tensor.